Cybersecurity Best Practices: How to Ensure Your Data Protection

 11. Provide firewall security for your Internet connection

 A firewall is a set of related programs that prevent outsiders from accessing data on a private network.
-Ensure the operating system’s firewall is enabled or install free online software.
+Ensure the operating system’s firewall is enabled.
 If employees work from home, ensure that a firewall protects their home system(s).

 12. Create a mobile device action plan